Returning to work safely following COVID-19 closures and work safely protocols

 Getting to and from work

-You should travel alone if using your personal car for work or at a maximum travel with one other passenger who should adhere to physical distancing guidelines.
-Your employer should provide you with hand sanitisers and cleaning equipment for your work vehicle.
+You should travel alone if using your personal car for work or at a maximum travel with one other passenger who should adhere to physical distancing guidelines and a face covering must be worn.
+Your employer should give you hand sanitisers and cleaning equipment for your work vehicle.

 Walk or cycle where possible.